Ian-Stewart/gba-fractals/README.md

 ## Dependencies

 To get this project to compile there are some dependancies that need to be taken into consideration.
 Obviously you will need a GBA emulator set up on your sytem, I tend to flip flop between using NO$GBA or lately mGBA.
 At the minute I use mGBA as it hooks up nicely with gdb debugging.
-Which I've configured this VS Code set up to make use of, so get a copy of [mGBA](https://mgba.io/downloads.html) (I'm using Version 0.6.2 as version after this at the time of release weren't working correctly with GDB).
+Which I've configured this VS Code set up to make use of, so get a copy of [mGBA](https://mgba.io/downloads.html) (I'm using Version 0.9.2 - GDB seems to work fine, but if you have issues 0.6.2 was mentioned as working).

 ### devkitPro